 The summer season is in full swing, as is the series of free weekly outdoor concerts in the Catonsville area.

-Aug.
-2: Westview Park Summer Concert Series continues with Free Stuff.
+July 12: Westview Park Summer Concert Series continues with the James Meyer Jazz Band.

-Enjoy a variety of classic rock, and more, starting at 7 p.m. in Westview Neighborhood Park, at the corner of Chesworth and Gilston Park roads.
+The show in Westview Neighborhood Park, at the corner of Chesworth and Gilston Park roads, starts at 7 p.m.

-The summer series, sponsored by Greater Catonsville Chamber of Commerce, is now in its fifth season.
+The Greater Catonsville Chamber of Commerce series is now in its fifth season.

-Saturday and Sunday shows are both 6-8 p.m. in the natural setting off Hilltop Road on the Catonsville High School campus.
+Saturday and Sunday shows are each 6-8 p.m. in the natural setting off Hilltop Road on the Catonsville High School campus.

 Fans should bring chairs or blankets.
 Bench seating available on a first-come, first-served basis.